Otomisin/DTMHack2023.github.io/Resources.md

 First, congratulations for being selected for this edition of IOM-UCL "Bridging Climate Change and Human Mobility" hackathon event, where innovation meets data-driven solutions.
 To ensure that participants are well-prepared for this exciting journey, we've outlined the technical requirements and provided a comprehensive list of resources to support your data analysis endeavors.

 This section will guide you through the essential aspects of what you'll need in terms of hardware, software, and data resources to make the most of this hackathon experience.
-Our aim is to empower you with the tools and knowledge required to delve into the complex world of climate change and human mobility in the East and Horn of Africa region.
+The goal is to ensure you with the tools and knowledge required to delve into the complex world of climate change and human mobility in the East and Horn of Africa region.

 From hardware recommendations to software options and a detailed breakdown of available datasets, this guide is designed to assist both novice and experienced participants in navigating the technical landscape of our hackathon.
 Whether you're a coding enthusiast, a GIS specialist, or a data visualization wizard, you'll find valuable insights here to help you excel in your research endeavors.

-## Are there any hardware requirements for participants?
+## Hardware requirements for participants?

 Participants are encouraged to bring their own laptops or devices for data analysis.
 It's recommended to have a device capable of running the chosen data analysis software.

-## What software tools or programming languages are recommended for data analysis?
+## Recommended software and programming languages for data analysis?

 As part of your welcome pack, you will have access to Google Colab, a powerful cloud-based platform.
 Google Colab offers a range of advantages and resources that make it an excellent choice for data analysis: